marciocaraballo/stars_wars_species/README.md

 types were defined when they were considered necessary.
 Proptypes were not used in favor of TS.
 - create-react-app of the codesanbox link has a few outdated dependencies, so a new project was bootstraped with latest dependencies.
 - Some minimal styles were changed as the original ones didn't match the screenshot.
-- Some minimal changes were made to `Species.tsx` in order to display height in inches with the symbol correctly.
+- Some minimal changes were made to `Species.tsx` in order to display height in inches with the symbol correctly